Board of Directors

-Mr. Schwarz was until recently the director of Strategic Initiatives at Atlas Network.
-During his six years at Atlas he managed key projects including the Leveraging Indices for Free Enterprise Reform program, the prestigious Templeton Freedom Award, the Latin American program, and the Sound Money Project.
-He has an extensive network of collaborators which include public policy institutions, academics, and current and former policymakers all around the world.
-He has also participated as an instructor in various Atlas Network training programs such as the Think Tank MBA and the Think Tank Leadership Training.
-His focus was on outcome measurement and think-tank best practices.
+Growing up around the world in Uruguay, Israel, Ecuador, and Bolivia, Gonzalo saw poverty firsthand and wondered how to get individuals on the path to prosperity.
+After earning his bachelor’s degree in economics at the Catholic University of Bolivia and his master’s in economics from George Mason University, he began his life’s work of reducing poverty.
+This led Gonzalo to found the Archbridge Institute, an organization dedicated to removing the barriers that prevent individuals across the globe from bettering their lives.
+While forming the idea to start the Archbridge Institute, Gonzalo Schwarz was working as the Director of Strategic Initiatives at Atlas Network.
+During his six years at Atlas, he managed key projects including the Leveraging Indices for Free Enterprise Reform program, the Templeton Freedom Award, the Latin American program, and the Sound Money Project.
+He also participated as an instructor in various Atlas Network training programs such as the Think Tank MBA and the Think Tank Leadership Training, focusing on outcome measurement and best practices.
+To read Gonzalo’s recent writing, click here

 Mort Taylor is the Chief Executive Officer of Signal, Power and Light based in Alabama.
 He is a practicing attorney with long experience in the energy industry.
 His personal background includes managing a fourth generation private land and energy holdings, which have supplied coal for industry for over 80 years.
 He founded Signal, Power and Light out of a belief that, given the opportunity, innovative technologies could be applied such that people could have greater access to energy throughout the world.
 Mort is native to the state of Alabama, where he attended Birmingham – Southern college, receiving his B.A degree in history and his law degree from the University of Alabama.